fadel/pytorch_ema/README.md

 ### Resuming training

-Like a PyTorch optimizer, `ExponentialMovingAverage` objects have `state_dict()`/`load_state_dict()` methods to allow pausing, serializing, and restarting training without loosing shadow parameters, stored parameters, or the update count.
+Like a PyTorch optimizer, `ExponentialMovingAverage` objects have `state_dict()`/`load_state_dict()` methods to allow pausing, serializing, and restarting training without losing shadow parameters, stored parameters, or the update count.

 ### GPU/device support